MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/whitepaper-powerbi-security.md

 The connection to the Power BI Premium infrastructure can be done in a number of ways, depending on the user scenario.
 Power BI Premium clients can be a user's browser, a regular Power BI back end, direct connections via XMLA clients, ARM APIs, etc.

 The Power BI Premium infrastructure in an Azure region consists of multiple Power BI Premium clusters (the minimum is one).
-The majority of the Premium resources are encapsulated inside a cluster (for instance, compute), and there are some common regional resources (e.g. metadata storage).
+The majority of the Premium resources are encapsulated inside a cluster (for instance, compute), and there are some common regional resources (for example, metadata storage).
 Premium infrastructure allows two ways of achieving horizontal scalability in a region: increasing resources inside clusters and/or adding more clusters on demand as needed (if cluster resources are approaching their limits).

 The backbone of each cluster are compute resources managed by [Virtual Machine Scale Sets (VMSS)](/azure/virtual-machine-scale-sets/overview) and [Azure Service Fabric](/azure/service-fabric/service-fabric-overview).
 VMSS and Service Fabric allow fast and painless increase of compute nodes as usage grows and orchestrates the deployment, management, and monitoring of Power BI Premium services and applications.

 There are many surrounding resources which ensure a secure and reliable infrastructure: load balancers, virtual networks, network security groups, service bus, storage, etc. Any secrets, keys, and certificates required for Power BI Premium are managed by [Azure Key Vault](/azure/key-vault/general/basic-concepts) exclusively.
 Any authentication is done via integration with Azure AD exclusively.

-Any request that comes to Power BI Premium infrastructure goes to front end nodes first – they are the only nodes available for external connections.
+Any request that comes to Power BI Premium infrastructure goes to front-end nodes first – they are the only nodes available for external connections.
 The rest of the resources are hidden behind virtual networks.
-The front end nodes authenticate the request, handle it, or forward it to the appropriate resources (e.g. back-end nodes).
+The front-end nodes authenticate the request, handle it, or forward it to the appropriate resources (for example, back-end nodes).

 Back-end nodes provide most of the Power BI Premium capabilities and features.